 Helps ensure that the services are loosely coupled.
 Changes to one service’s database does not impact any other services.

 Each service can use the type of database that is best suited to its needs.
 For example, a service that does text searches could use ElasticSearch.
 A service that manipulates a social graph could use Neo4j.

 Using a database per service has the following drawbacks:

 Implementing business transactions that span multiple services is not straightforward.
 Distributed transactions are best avoided because of the CAP theorem.
 Moreover, many modern (NoSQL) databases don’t support them.
-The best solution is to use an eventually consistent, event-driven architecture.
+The best solution is to use the Saga pattern.
 Services publish events when they update data.
 Other services subscribe to events and update their data in response.

 Command Query Responsibility Segregation (CQRS) - maintain one or more materialized views that contain data from multiple services.
 The views are kept by services that subscribe to events that each services publishes when it updates its data.
 For example, the online store could implement a query that finds customers in a particular region and their recent orders by maintaining a view that joins customers and orders.
 The view is updated by a service that subscribes to customer and order events.

 Complexity of managing multiple SQL and NoSQL databases

 Cross cutting concerns